RetributionByRevenue/json_easy2use/README.md

 //Getting a value
 get!(mydict, "level1.level2")

+//Loading a JSON file
+load!(mydict, "./test.db");

+//Saving a JSON file
+save!(mydict, "./test.db");
 </pre>

 `set!`, `append!`,`delete!`, `get!`, and `root_append!` are macros avalible to use. <br>
-Drill down to a specifc key-value entery like `level1.level2.level3b` for easy usage.
+Drill down to a specifc key-value entery like `level1.level2.level3b` for easy usage. <br>
+Now supporting pseudo database like functionality with `load!` and `save!`.

 # Example Usage
 in a new rust project,